 Goodwill does not accept these items

-- Mattresses, box springs, water beds or sleeper sofas
+- Mattresses, box springs, water beds and sleeper sofas

 - Consumer product recalled items

 * Environmental regulations require that we dispose of these items in a safe, responsible manner.
-These high disposal costs use up funds that could be better spent on training and employment programs.
+High disposal costs use up funds that could be better spent on job training and placement programs.